Insulin resistance: Diseases

 Polycystic ovary syndrome and non-alcoholic fatty liver disease (NAFLD) are associated with insulin resistance.
 Hepatitis C also makes people three to four times more likely to develop type 2 diabetes and insulin resistance.

+Mitochondrial dysfunction

+Multiple studies involving different methodology suggest that impaired function of mitochondria might play a pivotal role in the pathogenesis of insulin resistance.
+Mitochondrial dysfunction may result from the formation of reactive oxygen species, genetic factors, aging, and reduced mitochondrial biogenesis.
+Important questions remain unsolved to date, however.
+If confirmed by rigorous studies, a link between mitochondrial disorders and reduced insulin sensitivity might pave the way to new therapeutic approaches.

 Inflammation

 Acute or chronic inflammation, such as in infections, can cause insulin resistance.
 TNF-α is a cytokine that may promote insulin resistance by promoting lipolysis, disrupting insulin signaling, and reducing the expression of GLUT4.

 Genetics

-Several genetic loci have been determined to be associated with insulin insensitivity.
-This includes variation in loci near the NAT2, GCKR, and IGFI genes associated with insulin resistance.
-Further research has shown that loci near the genes are linked to insulin resistance.
-However, these loci are estimated to only account for 25-44% of the genetic component of insulin resistance.
+Several genetic loci have been identified as associated with insulin insensitivity.
+These include variations in loci near the NAT2, GCKR, and IGFI genes, which are linked to insulin resistance.
+Further research has indicated that loci near these genes are correlated with insulin resistance.
+However, it is estimated that these loci only account for 25–44% of the genetic component of insulin resistance.